Sigmmma/c20/src/content/h1/community-tools/obsolete/readme.md

 Because HEK+ was widely used in the past to extract tags for inclusion in new maps, the tags in those maps can contain invalid data.
 For example, [weapon](~) zoom levels always extracts as 256 and sounds may be corrupted.
 Use the modern tag extractor [invader-extract](~) instead.
 Even if those tags are now extracted using [invader-extract](~) that invalid data needs to be corrected.
 Invader will warn you about bad tag data and you can use [invader-bludgeon](~) to help correct it.

 Another function of HEK+ was [map protection](~maps#protected-maps).
 This was a form of controlled data corruption that still allows Halo to use the map, but breaks tag extractors and map editors so other modders can't use your content.
 These days, mappers usually expect to share and remix tags freely with attribution.
-[Refinery](~) has defeated this map protection scheme and can be used to extract maps protected with HEK+, but the extracted tags will be disorganized due to the loss of tag path data.
+[Refinery](~) has defeated this map protection scheme and can be used to extract maps protected with HEK+.
+With recent changes to Refinery, extracted tags will be organized using heuristics to work around the loss of tag path data in the map.

 # Plugins
 ## Bluestreak